Skip to main contentSkip to footer content

 Advice for those with children or caring for other family members

 Balancing work and family is not a “women’s issue”, but a universal workplace challenge, with potential impact on retention, equity and quality of work life and on student recruitment and graduation rates.
-Limiting only to this page means that some individuals in need of that guidance might not find it, and can inadvertantly reinforce outdated gender norms.
+Limiting only to this page means that some individuals in need of that guidance might not find it, and can inadvertently reinforce outdated gender norms.
 So, for subscription instructions to the FamilyResources listserv or information about child care, eldercare, family leaves, lactation rooms, requesting an extension to your P&T timeline or a caregiver/research travel grant, or other items that help students and employees study and work while also caring for their families visit the Family Resource page.

 Looking to help your advisees, colleagues, or to questions posed to you by prospective students or employees?
 Also visit Family Resources.